 - Partnering with other public and private programs to leverage transportation-agency resources to achieve a common vision for communities

 - Avoid disproportionately high and adverse impacts on minority and low-income populations

 - Minimize and/ or mitigate unavoidable impacts by identifying concerns early in the planning phase and providing offsetting initiatives and enhancement measures to benefit affected communities and neighborhood

-The MPO’s Environmental Justice Resource Guide provides information on KIPDA’s Environmental Justice Study Areas, resources, and mitigation and alternatives strategies.
+The MPO’s Environmental Justice Guide provides information on KIPDA’s Environmental Justice Study Areas, resources, and mitigation and alternative strategies.

-Additional information on KIPDA’s Title VI and ADA policies and procedures is available here.
+Additional information on KIPDA’s Title VI and ADA policies and procedures is available below.